amgraham/dlist/README.md

 Installation
 ----

-You only *really* need `dir-listing.php`, [grab the file](https://raw.github.com/amgraham/dlist/master/dir-listing.php) and place it somewhere accessible on your web-host of choice.
+You only *really* need `dir-listing.php`, [grab the file](https://raw.github.com/amgraham/dlist/master/dir-listing.php), make any [adjustments]((#enhancement)) you might need to make, and place it somewhere accessible on your web-host of choice.

-There are various settings contained within the file that are set to their safest/blandest options.
-You can [adjust them accordingly](#enhancement).

 It is recommended to place it somewhere easy (read; universally accessible), and then link it into other directories.
-Keep in mind, any associated "helper files" will need to go into the linked directories.
+Keep in mind, any associated "helper files" will need to go within the various directories that require them.

     cd /var/www/bin/
     ln -s ../assets/dir-listing.php ./index.php